orbeon/orbeon-forms-doc/xforms/events-extensions-events.md

 - __Cancelable:__ Yes
 - __Context Info:__ none

-The `xxforms-dialog-close` event is dispatched to an dialog in response to:
+The `xxforms-dialog-close` event is dispatched to a dialog in response to:

 - running the `<xxf:hide>` action targeting that dialog
 - the user closing the dialog with the dialog close box, if present